element0/hiena/src/cosmos/cosmos_init.md

 ---------------

     cosmos db
+        lookup dylib
         strings
         access tree

 about access tree
 -----------------

-tree of access frames.

-created by the lookup function, paths of access frames which reach a dcel.
+tree of access frames -- paths of access frames which reach a dcel.  analogous to file paths.

+tree root created by init.  branches created by lookup function.

+root is an access frame.

+  cosmosdb
+    tree    <-- root access frame

+sidenote: access control.

-the access frame from which a request comes from may be matched by ACLs in the dcel.
+the access frame from which a request comes from ("visitor context") may be matched by ACLs in the dcel.

 configure
 ---------

-use config.h to set default values, then override those if a config file is present.
+use config.h to compile default values, override those if a config file is present:

   COSMOS_CONFIG_PATH=".cosm/etc/cosmos:~/.cosm/etc/cosmos:/etc/cosmos"

 default config: